 - Passengers and other guests on the boat

-- The boat operator of the vessel that collided with your boat
+- The watercraft operator of the vessel that collided with your boat

 - The boat manufacturer

 - The dock owner

 - Those responsible for water obstructions

 - Any individual who acted negligently caused your damages, injuries or losses.